Quick and Effective Ways to Increase Holiday Sales This Season

-- Feature countdown banners on your website for the most in-demand products (or ones you wish to position as such).
-Placing a timer next to every product reminds shoppers that the time is running up soon so that they are more likely to proceed with the checkout (instead of hoarding products in the cart).
-Note: if a timer next to each product makes your website look messy, add a sticky header banner atop of your website.
+Feature countdown banners on your website for the most in-demand products—or ones you wish to position that way.
+Placing a timer next to every product reminds shoppers that the time is running out soon.
+That way they are more likely to proceed with checkout instead of hoarding products in the cart and e-window shopping.
+If a timer next to each product makes your website look messy, add a sticky header banner instead.

 So how can you entice new customers to return?
 Try this:

-- Get them on your loyalty program: Loyalty programs help move customers up the buying ladder, increase repeat business, and foster deeper emotional connections.
+Loyalty programs help move customers up the buying ladder, increase repeat business and foster deeper emotional connections.
 Prompt subscription during check-out and sweeten the deal for first-time shoppers with a quick discount for second purchase.

 Holiday shopping can be whimsically wonderful or miserably gruesome (especially when done at the last minute).
 Help your customers get the best out of their shopping spree(s) by testing the next five strategies.